-Important Note: The location of the premises of the recruiting beneficiary will have an influence on the fellow's salary in view of the different country correction coefficients7 (see Table 1 of the MSCA Work Programme part 2021-2022).
+Important Note: The location of the premises of the recruiting beneficiary will have an influence on the fellow's salary due to different country correction coefficients6 (see Table 1 of the MSCA Work Programme 2023-2025).
 It may also affect the eligibility of the proposal (see 40.0% rule and mandatory recruitment rule by each beneficiary above).
-Please see the relevant FAQs on the call page for examples.
+Please see the relevant Q&As on the call page for examples.